-Annual Report to Parents October 14, 2020
+Annual Report to Parents April 27, 2021

 Nevitt Forest Elementary School is a Kindergarten through Grade 5 elementary school with a student population of approximately 525.
+Approximately 30% of the student population initially enrolled in the virtual option due to the impact of COVID.
 The current student population lacks diversity.
 The areas zoned for Nevitt Forest include multiple federally subsidized housing units.
 The school has the highest level of poverty of any school in the district and this factor impacts students.
 Due to the high level of poverty, the school qualifies for Community Eligibility Provision and all students are provided with breakfast and lunch daily at no cost to the families.
 CEP eligibility is a national non-pricing meal service which is provided to the nation's highest poverty schools.
 This is an indicator of the high level of poverty which impacts the students attending the school.
 Coupled with high levels of poverty, is the high transient rate of the students attending the school.
 Approximately 50% of the student population will stay enrolled in Nevitt for the entirety of their elementary school experience.
 The annual transient rate is 39%.
 The current academic performance of the student population is poor; however, multiple data points, including MAP assessment data, indicate a high level of academic growth.
 The state's analysis of student performance data, EVAAS, indicates that the students attending Nevitt are growing at a slower rate than peers in like schools.
 The state's most recent analysis of multiple data points indicates that the school is performing in the Unsatisfactory range.

 The School Renewal Plan has been revised to include the most recent student achievement data.
 It is important to note that student performance data was unavailable at the end of the 2019-2020 school year due to Covid-19 school closure.
 It was determined that multiple goals and actions should be modified in order to adjust for the current levels of growth over the last two years.
 The goals continue to be attainable and appropriate for the remainder of this cycle.
-An additional challenge is the lack of parental engagement in the education setting.
+An additional challenge is the limited amount of parental engagement in the school setting.
+This has been impacted by restrictions due to COVID.
 The Renewal Plan includes initiatives to support the engagement of parents in meaningful opportunities so that students are poised for success.
 While the school has been able to engage parents in activities that involve students such as Literacy Night and Math Night, there continues to be a need to strengthen parent and community involvement.
-The current plan includes a position that would focus on increasing the home to school relationship.
-As a result of this addition, parental engagement has increased and additional engagement opportunities such as Family Engagement Nights, community welcome back bus tour, academic awards programs, and Experience Jacket Days have been added.
+Emphasis has been placed on increasing and maintaining parental engagement through virtual sessions.
+These have proven to be very successful.
 Based on data provided by parents during the annual registration process, 88% of parents rate the effectiveness of the Title I Compact and Policies as Good or Excellent.
-Additionally, almost 90% indicate their support for the Compact and Policies included.
+Additionally, almost 90% indicate their support for the Title I Compact and Policies included.